Mwansasquared/Mwansasquared/README.md

 ## Hi there 👋, I'm Mwansa Mwansa.

 I'm a graduate of Computer Engineering from The Copperbelt University.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 ### Talking about Personal Stuff:

 ▫️ 🛠️ I’m currently working with Java Springboot, Flutter, NodeJS, Javascript, React, MySQL, and MongoDB etc.

-▫️ 🌱 I’m a Full Stack Software Development as well as WordPress.
+▫️ 🌱 I’m a Full Stack Software Developer as well as WordPress website developer.

 ▫️ 📫 How to reach me: mwansammwansa@gmail.com.